marvelje/citibike_ridership_project/README.md

 ## Overview

 Citibike, NYC's bikeshare program owned and operated by Lyft, has become massively popular.
 With over 1,000 stations in almost every borough (sorry Staton Island) plus downtown Jersey City, Citibike has become an indispensable part of NYC's transportation infrastructure.
 The NYC sponsored [feasibility study](https://www1.nyc.gov/assets/planning/download/pdf/plans/transportation/bike_share_complete.pdf) for Citibike's launch cites how NYC is an ideal location for a bikeshare program given its population density.
 Bikeshare programs can offer transportation solutions within a matter of months as opposed to years (or even decades) for alternatives such as bus lines or subways.
-Among the benefits anticipated by the study (which performed an exhaustive review of existing bikeshare programs) are increased trasnportation options for NYC commuters, residents, and tourists, better health outcomes, and pollution / carbon reduction reduction.
+Among the benefits anticipated by the study (which performed an exhaustive review of existing bikeshare programs) are increased trasnportation options for NYC commuters, residents, and tourists, better health outcomes, and pollution / carbon reduction.
 Bikesharing was expected to add a vital link and supplement to existing transportation options (buses, subways, etc).

 Another NYC sponsored [study](https://www1.nyc.gov/html/dot/html/bicyclists/bike-ridership-safety.shtml) argues that bikeshare programs lead to materially improved safety for all cyclists, given increased visibility of cyclists on the street (drivers are more acclimated to seeing cyclists), and improved bicycle infrastructure.
 After 135mm rides taken since launch, there have only been two Citibike related deaths, a rate that's significantly better than death / injury rates for motor vechiles.